apache/shenyu-website/content/en/projects/shenyu/dubbo-proxy/index.md

         return dubboTest;
     }
 ```

 So our request path is: http://localhost:9195/dubbo/insert, localhost:9195 is the gateway's domain name,if you changed before,so does with yours here..

-How about the request parameter? `DubboTest` is a java bean object，has 2 parameters, id and name, so we can transfer the value's json type through request body.
+ `DubboTest` is a java bean object，has 2 parameters, id and name, so we can transfer the value's json type through request body.

 ```
 {"id":"1234","name":"XIAO5y"}
 ```

-* If your interface has no parameter, then the value is:
+If your interface has no parameter, then the value is:

 ```
 {}
 ```

-* If your interface has multi-parameter, pls refer to the guide above.
+If the interface has multiple parameters, refer to the multi-parameter type support described above.